-Thomas D. Eckert was appointed to our Board effective December 1, 2011.
+Thomas D. Eckert has been a director since December 1, 2011.
 Mr. Eckert is Chairman of Capital Automotive Real Estate Services, Inc. ("Capital Automotive").
 He was one of the founders of Capital Automotive in October 1997 and led its initial public offering in 1998.
 Capital Automotive went private in 2005.
-Mr. Eckert serves as a director at the Munder Funds, Dupont-Fabros Technologies, Inc., Chesapeake Lodging Trust, Potomac School and the Wolf Trap Foundation.
+Mr. Eckert serves as a director of the Munder Funds, Dupont-Fabros Technologies, Inc., Chesapeake Lodging Trust and University of Virginia College Foundation Board.
 Mr. Eckert is a member of the Audit Committees of Dupont Fabros-Technologies, Inc. and Chesapeake Lodging Trust where he serves as the Chairman of the Audit Committee.
+Mr. Eckert is Chairman of the Board of the Munder Funds and a member of the Compensation Committee of Chesapeake Lodging Trust.